Quarantine - what does the word mean to you?

 Set up during World War I for German and Austrian emigrants and detainees were far less amusing.
 Conditions there were so harsh that formal complaints and threats of reprisals resulted in the tented camp being closed after one year.
 The site also accommodated the Australian Army during wartime and photos of the period show a range of activities.

 Much has happened at the quarantine station and plans are underway to make these buildings and stories more accessible.

-The South Australian Maritime Museum occasionally runs tours of the former quarantine station.
-Visit the website.
+The South Australian Maritime Museum runs tours of the former quarantine station.
+Visit the website and book a tour.

-Learn more about the history of the quarantine station by visiting the South Australian Medical Heritage Society webpage.
+Read more about the history of the quarantine station on the South Australian Medical Heritage Society webpage.

 Panoramic images with thanks to Tony Redhead Photography

 See the Sunrise team visit Torrens Island Quarantine Station (June 2021).